Northern Traverse®

 It is available free of charge to participants.

-The draft route dated 04/12/2023 is available to download HERE.
+The 2025 Northern Traverse route is available to download HERE.

 Please be aware that this is a provisional route and subject change.
 It does not entitled you to any special access and if you are recce’ing the route please ensure that observe The Countryside Code at all times.